What is Metaprogramming?

 methods that perform two different actions.
 Let these actions be eating and

 walking.
-Declaring two different methods called eat
+Declaring two different methods called eat and walk will not be

 very DRY.
 Instead we can declare a method and pass the actions as an argument as